 In the studio

-He shows us his predecessor's studio, in which his daughter is allowed to store pictures.
-This lives in South Tyrol.
-"She is a great admirer of Konstantin Wecker," he says, and reports on how she was able to exhibit her works at a Wecker concert.
-"I bought one of their pictures," he says, pointing to a picture that shows two children upside down.
-"Because these are my grandchildren."
-His own pictures capture the landscape and the people in the Ausseerland: he paints the Trisselwand again and again, at all times of the day and in all colors.
-His round table with ten people can be seen in a painting: “Actually we were twelve.
-And that one, that's me myself. "
+He shows us his predecessor's studio, where his daughter is now allowed to store her pictures.
+She lives in South Tyrol and is a great admirer of Konstantin Wecker, as he tells us.
+He reports how she was allowed to exhibit her works at a Wecker concert.
+"I bought one of her pictures," he says, pointing to a picture of two children upside down.
+"Because they are my grandchildren."
+Horst Jandl himself paints pictures that capture the landscape and the people in the Ausseerland.
+He is particularly fond of the Trisselwand, which he paints again and again at different times of the day and in different colours.
+One painting shows his regulars' table with ten people.
+“Actually we were twelve.
+And that one over there, that's me," he explains to us.

-When we want to say goodbye, he interrupts us: “Wait, I still have to show you the picture.
-I painted it with colors that are highly toxic.
-The pictures were literally torn out of my hands.
-My wife said I should only paint such pictures.
-But then I said that I would be dead in a few years. ”And he smiled slyly.
+When we want to say goodbye, Horst Jandl interrupts us and says: "Wait, I still have to show you the picture."
+He leads us to a painting that he painted with paints that are highly toxic.
+"The pictures were literally ripped out of my hands," he tells us.
+His wife advised him to only paint such pictures, but he refused.
+"Then I'll be dead in a few years," he told her, and he smiles mischievously.

 Other destinations in Styria

 You can find out how the other travel bloggers experienced this trip here, for example: